Thank you to Domino® Sugar for partnering with me on this post! I was compensated for this post, but all opinions and recipes are mine alone.

 Gluten free skillet cobbler

-Instead of using a traditional biscuit dough for this cobbler, I top it with almond shortcakes.
-They’re made from almond flour, baking powder, eggs, sugar, almond extract and butter, meaning they’re naturally gluten-free and grain-free!
+Instead of using a traditional biscuit dough for this cobbler, I top it with grain-free almond shortcakes.
+They’re made from almond flour, baking powder, eggs, sugar, almond extract and butter.
 Best of all, they’re WAY easier to make than traditional biscuits!
 The wet ingredients are simply stirred into the dry ingredients—no cutting of butter or folding of dough required.
 Plus, instead of having to roll and cut the dough, it’s simply scooped out of the bowl and onto the cobbler using an ice cream scoop.

 How do you make a skillet cobbler